Curriculum Vitae

 E-mail: schrum2@southwestern.edu

-I'm in the middle of my third year as an Associate Professor of Computer Science at Southwestern University.
-It is also the middle of my third and final year as Chair of the Department of Mathematics and Computer Science.
+I'm an Associate Professor of Computer Science at Southwestern University.
+I've been a member of the Department of Mathematics and Computer Science since 2014.
 Incidentally, Southwestern University is also where I received my undergraduate B.S. with a triple-major in Computer Science, Math, and German.
 I received my Masters and Ph.D. from the Computer Science Department at the University of Texas at Austin for my dissertation on Evolving Multimodal Behavior Through Modular Multiobjective Neuroevolution.

 Classes Taught and Online Instructional Videos